Welcome to WYG's Grief-Journaling Intensive

 4. If you need to get ahold of a class administrator, please contact: [email protected]

 Although online learning is becoming more and more common, most people are accustomed to a traditional in-person learning experience.
 The same can also be said for therapeutic groups and grief support.
-We realize learning about grief in an online environment may seem pretty foreign at first, so in this unit, we want to orient you to the WYG classroom.
+We realize learning about grief in an online environment may seem pretty foreign at first so, in this unit, we want to orient you to the WYG E-Classroom.

 To conceptualize the e-course experience, we want you to think about in-person classroom experiences that you've had in the past.
 Although this course is entirely online and self-paced, we think you'll find many of its elements correspond to traditional learning experiences that you may have had in the past.

 The Online Course Classroom:

 The fact that you made it this far means that you've already figured out how to start the course.
 Now that you have begun the course, you have entered the e-course classroom.
 The lessons we will cover are listed on the menu on the left-hand side of the screen.
 The navigating bar at the top of your screen is the key to marking lessons as complete and moving back and forwards from unit to unit.

 This course will walk you through thirty days of grief-journaling.
 We use the word "days" because, ideally, participants will tackle a prompt per day.
 Some days (approximately every other) have a longer lesson in addition to the daily prompt.
 There are 15 lessons in this course.
 Each lesson should take you no longer than 20-30 minutes to read.